SharePoint/sp-dev-docs/docs/schema/file-element-upgrade.md

 ### Remarks

 File upgrades can be applied to any sort of uncustomized file, usually .aspx pages, but also to entities such as document templates.
-In the upgrade definition, it is best to list all previously installed uncustomized (also known as "ghosted") files, including ones that were provisioned as part of a list, or files located only in the top-level website, such as .dwp files for Web Parts.
+In the upgrade definition, it is best to list all previously installed uncustomized (also known as "ghosted") files, including ones that were provisioned as part of a list, or files located only in the top-level website, such as .dwp files for web parts.

 SharePoint Foundation supports a **{LocaleId}** token, which specifies the locale identifier to be included as part of the path.
 This makes it possible to map locale-specific files.